Forecast-it/API/sections/time_registrations.md

 ## Get time registrations

 -  `GET v3/time_registrations` - Returns all time registrations.
+(DEPRECATED - please see the v4 endpoints)
 -  `GET v3/time_registrations?updated_after=YYYYMMDDTHHmmss` - Returns all time registrations that have been updated after the specified time.
 Example value: `20200216T210047`.
+(DEPRECATED - please see the v4 endpoints)
 -  `GET v3/time_registrations?date_after=YYYYMMDD` - Returns all time registrations that have a date value after the specified date.
 Example value: `20200216`.
+(DEPRECATED - please see the v4 endpoints)

+-  `GET v4/time_registrations` - Returns all time registrations.
+Paginated.
+-  `GET v4/time_registrations/updated_after/YYYYMMDDTHHmmss` - Returns all time registrations that have been updated after the specified time.
+Example value: `20200216T210047`.
+Paginated.
+-  `GET v4/time_registrations/date_after/YYYYMMDD` - Returns all time registrations that have a date value after the specified date.
+Example value: `20200216`.
+Paginated.

 | Response fields  | Description/format                    |
 | ---------------- | ------------------------------------- |